PowerShellMafia/PowerSploit/ReverseEngineering/Usage.md

-To install this module, drop the entire PETools folder into one of your module directories.
+To install this module, drop the entire ReverseEngineering folder into one of your module directories.
 The default PowerShell module paths are listed in the $Env:PSModulePath environment variable.

 The default per-user module path is: "$Env:HomeDrive$Env:HOMEPATH\Documents\WindowsPowerShell\Modules" The default computer-level module path is: "$Env:windir\System32\WindowsPowerShell\v1.0\Modules"